-In September 2019 I decided to travel to Kurdistan as part of my big trip through the Middle East.
-After my trip to Syria and visiting Lebanon and Jordan flying to Erbil, Iraq was a perfect stop on my itinerary, although I flew through Istanbul.
+As part of my big trip through the Middle East I was excited to set foot in Iraq, well...
+Kurdistani Iraq of course!
+After my trip to Syria, Lebanon and Jordan, flying to Erbil, Iraq was a perfect stop on my itinerary, although I had to fly through Istanbul.
 In this Kurdistan blog I will tell you all about my experiences traveling to Kurdistan, Iraq.

 Surely I could understand all the questions when I said I was going to visit Kurdistan Iraq.
 Most Westerns think Iraq is one of the most unsafe places to travel, but I already knew for quite a while that a trip to Kurdistan was not really risky or dangerous.
 I guess going off the beaten path is in my nature and traveling to these kind of destinations makes me excited.